BelmY/webpadlock/README.md

         }
     }

-Now visit the public demo server at <https://webpadlock.herokuapp.com/> and press the `Test me` button.
+Now visit the public demo server at <https://webpadlock.herokuapp.com/> and press the `Test my device` button.

 ![Login failed](/img/warnings.png)

-The output will be **Device not allowed**, of course.
+The output will be **Device not allowed**.
 Because of

     WARNING: Certificate/Host name mismatch.

 Fair enough, the example certificate does not match your hostname.
 But the token claims are displayed anyways.

-If you want to dig deeper, you can run a local instance of the remote server, setup your own CA and the appropiate certificate for your hosts.
+If you want to dive deeper, you can run a local instance of the remote server, setup your own CA and the appropiate certificate for your hosts.

 ## Description

 ### Local service

-The key piece of this software is a x509 certificate, signed by some private CA and its key.
+The key piece of this software is a private key and its x509 certificate, signed by some internal CA.

 Each device must have its own certificate.
-The CN must be equal to the hostname.
+Since the CN must be equal to the hostname.
 Ideally, the key must not be exportable.
-You can use some sort of Management Software, system permissions or hardware TPM to prevent that.
+To prevent that, you can use some sort of Management Software, system permissions or hardware TPM.

-The local server creates a token with information about the host system, software metadata and all request parameters.
-The token is signed using the certificate's private key.
+The local server creates a token with information about the host system, software metadata and a copy of all request parameters.
+The token is then signed using the certificate's private key.
 And the certificate itself is added to the x5c header.

 Please see [Local README](/local/README.md) for a more detalied explanation.